Mediavine Review (Should You Make the Switch?)

 Example

-Here is a screenshot of a randomly chosen Mediavine publisher’s website:
+Here is a screenshot of a randomly picked Mediavine publisher’s website:

 User experience screenshot of a Mediavine website